-The church was built in the second half, or perhaps at the end of the fifteenth century.
-At the turn of the 15th and 16th centuries, the porch was added, and then the interior was decorated with late-gothic wall paintings.
-At the end of the 16th century, after the Protestants took it over, the western entrance to the nave was walled up and the interior was filled with a wooden gallery.
+The church was built in the second half, or perhaps at the end of the 15th century, although the village of Strážky was recorded in documents as early as 1251.
+At the turn of the 15th and 16th centuries, a porch was added, and then the interior was decorated with late-Gothic wall paintings.
+At the end of the 16th century, after the building was taken by Protestants, the western entrance to the nave was bricked up and the interior was filled with a timber gallery.
+Medieval polychromes were also probably painted over at that time.
 In the first half of the 17th century, a rectangular annex was added to the northern wall of the nave.
-It served as a morgue, and in the case of danger it also served as a defensive function, as evidenced by arrowslits.
-After minor adjustments in the 18th and 19th centuries, a major renovation was carried out in 1970.
-In 1986 studies of late-gothic wall paintings were carried out, their restoration took place in the early 90’s.
+It served as a morgue, warehouse, and in the event of an emergency it also had a defensive function, as evidenced by narrow slits.
+After minor adjustments in the 18th and 19th centuries, a major renovation was carried out in the 1970s.
+The static problems of the building and the dampness of its walls required it.
+In 1986, research on late-gothic wall paintings was carried out, and their renewal took place in the early 1990s.

 The church was built in the Poprad valley, in the vicinity of a medieval small stronghold and a defensive tower, later used as a belfry.
 The church was built as a small, aisleless building with a chancel, narrower than the nave, and a sacristy on the north side.
 In the late Middle Ages, a porch was added in front of the southern entrance, moreover, there was still an entrance from the west facade.
 Inside, both the nave, the chancel and the sacristy were covered with cross-rib vaults, although only the choir was reinforced with buttresses from the outside.
 The church was lit by large pointed windows filled with traceries, pierced only from the east and south, so where it was possible to get the most sunlight.